drago1520/Blog-API/README.md

 # Blog-API
 I created the API for the Blog to add, edit, delete posts.
-The Front-end was pre-installed.
+Also to send these requests.
 All HTTP requests were used.

 How to run:
 1. Install mongoDB latest.